joeroe/joeroe.github.io/_posts/2026-08-03-archaeological-information-systems.md

 |--------------------------------------------------|-----------------------------------|-------------|---------------|------------------------------------------|-------------------------------------------|
 | [OpenAtlas](https://openatlas.eu/)               | 🇦🇹 Austrian Academy of Sciences | ✅          | ✅            | Free                                     |                                           |
 |--------------------------------------------------|-----------------------------------|-------------|---------------|------------------------------------------|-------------------------------------------|

+^^*^^ The prices given are those of the software's 'standard' plan.
+For details of other plans, offers, or add-ons, see the individual sections below.

 ## How to choose an archaeological information system?